plepe/pgmapcss/doc/mapnik-3.0.md

 Rendering order
 ---------------

-In contrast to the [[https://wiki.openstreetmap.org/wiki/MapCSS/0.2#Rendering_Order|MapCSS 0.2 specification]] the following rendering order is used:
+In contrast to the [MapCSS 0.2 specification](https://wiki.openstreetmap.org/wiki/MapCSS/0.2#Rendering_Order) the following rendering order is used:

 1. Objects with lower layer (see below) should always be rendered first.
 2. Within a layer, first all fills are rendered, then all casings, then all strokes.